MarcoBackman/Snake-Game/README.md

 ## Requirements for developer setup

 - Java must be installed first, please make sure that your machine is operable with Java version higher than 17+ [here](https://www.java.com/en/)
   In oder to execute the program, please download the file by forking this repository.
 Or you can download a zipfile from above tab.
+Or you may use existing batch file for auto setup.

 - Data files are version sensitive, app version mismatch will cause error on data load.